 The candidate must be a citizen of the European Union or hold a valid work permit.
 For students who are not EU citizens and have already been enrolled in a French university, the application for a work permit must be made by the employer to the French Foreign Labor Office, as well as the Regional Directorate of Enterprise, Competition, Consumer Affairs, Labor, and Employment.

-Apprenticeship training combines theory and practical experience throughout the academic year.
+Apprenticeship training in CAWEB Master’s combines theory and practical experience throughout the academic year.

 The apprentice is paid, which allows him/her to finance his/her studies.
-He/she maintains the advantages of keeping student status, while working as an employee in the company.
+Therefore, he/she maintains the advantages of keeping student status, while working as an employee in the company.

 This path has the advantage of facilitating the professional integration of students.
 An apprentice has better chances of being hired at the end of his or her contract.
 At the end of his/her apprenticeship, the student also benefits from the significant professional experience he/she has gained.

-The cost of this training is taken care of by the employer and the government of the Alsace Region of France.
-The apprentice does not pay any specific fees and is also exempt from the registration fee.
+The cost of this training is paid by the employer and the government of the Alsace Region of France.
+Thus the apprentice does not pay any specific fees and is also exempt from the university registration fees.

 In the first semester, students start the week with 2,5 days of class, after which they spend 2,5 days working in their host companies.

-Then this pattern is reversed during the second semester, starting in February, the pace reverses (2.5 days of work and then 2.5 days of class).
+Then this pattern is reversed during the second semester starting in February – 2.5 days of work and 2.5 days of class.

-During the entire course period from September to mid-June, the student works two full days (on Mondays and Tuesdays) and two half-days (on Thursdays and Fridays).
+During the entire course period from September to mid-June, the student works in the company for two full days (Mondays and Tuesdays) and two half days (Thursday and Friday mornings).

-Distance learning courses take place three times a week: from 2 p.m. on Wednesdays and from 6 p.m. on Thursdays and Fridays.
+Distance learning courses take place three days a week: from 2 p.m. on Wednesdays and 6 p.m. on Thursdays and Fridays.

-Three times a year, students attend a group meeting in Strasbourg.
-These three-day gatherings take place in October, March and June.
+Three times a year, students can also attend a group meeting in Strasbourg.
+These three-day groups take place in October, March and June

 Monitoring the apprentice in the host company